jamesrobertsjr/Hardware-101/README.md

-# SES Hardware 101
+# Hardware 101

 ## Environment Requirements

-You will need the Grove Beginner Kit, as well as two additional devices (the mini PIR sensor and the LED light stick) for this workshop.
+To follow along with these resources, you will need the Grove Beginner Kit.

+> Note: Several of the lessons use additional devices that are external to the Beginner Kit.
+Depending on which workshop you attend, you may not have every device mentioned within this repository.

 To write programs for the Arduino and upload them to the device, you will need the [Arduino IDE](https://www.arduino.cc/en/software) software and the [USB Driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) installed onto your computer.
 Further instructions for this setup are [below](#software-setup).